UoW-CPC/rabbda-earthquakes-history/README.md

  #### Check the data in the local machine

- To check that the data are being downloaded in your local machine open a new terminal and move to the repository directory.
+ To check that the data are being downloaded in your local machine, open a new terminal and move to the repository directory.
  There is a new directory, _data_.
  Now into this folder, files are being populated, one for each input year and requested magnitude.
  For instance, _example 3_ file will be _earthquakes2020mag6.5.csv_.